RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 * **system_hw** -
 * **system_software** -

+Each of these sub directories will be covered in the rest of the post.
   </div>
 </section>

 ---
-## Ali Multimedia Engine SOC (/ali)
+## ALi Multimedia Engine SOC (/ali)
 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/ali</div>
   <div markdown="1" class="rr-post-markdown">
  This folder contains documentation related to the low level hardware for the Multimedia processor designed by T-Square Design (ALi) for use in project BB2.

-ALi Corporation bought **T-Square Design** some time in 2004 and re-branded everything under their brand, so in some files you will see T-Squared and in newer files you will see ALi.
+**ALi** Corporation bought **T-Square Design** some time in 2004 and re-branded everything under their brand, so in some files you will see T-Squared and in newer files you will see ALi.

 The company T-Square design (Also known as T2Design in the documentation) designed the **T630x** range of Multimedia System on A chip (SOC) but when they were bought by ALi they renamed this range to the **M630x** range.